svga/SVGAPlayer-iOS/readme.md

 [简体中文](./readme.zh.md)

+## 2.3.4 Released

+This version fixed SVGAPlayer parse issue on iOS 13, all apps should upgrade ASAP.

 ## Introduce

 SVGAPlayer is a light-weight animation renderer.
 You use [tools](http://svga.io/designer.html) to export `svga` file from `Adobe Animate CC` or `Adobe After Effects`, and then use SVGAPlayer to render animation on mobile application.